 In addition to the above signs of newborn brain damage, there are additional signs of traumatic brain injuries that may show up later.
 You should look for these symptoms:

-When you see a doctor, he can diagnose brain damage by using a CT scan, an MRI scan, or other imaging scans.
+When you see a doctor, he can diagnose infant brain damage by using a CT scan, an MRI scan, or other imaging scans.
 These scans will show if there is damage to the brain.
 But just because no damage is seen on a scan does not mean there is no newborn brain damage.
 If something seems “off” with your baby, continue to monitor for symptoms, looking for any of the above as signs of possible traumatic brain injury.

 Because your baby cannot tell you what is wrong, or if anything is wrong, you must be on the lookout for potential signs of brain damage.
 When you see any of the symptoms listed above, it is reasonable to suspect brain damage.
 If you suspect or know your baby suffered newborn brain damage, seek medical attention right away.
 The first step in treating your baby is understanding and diagnosing the problem.

 You next step should be to contact a birth injury lawyer with experience representing families of brain damaged newborn babies.
-When you know, or even suspect, newborn brain damage, an experienced birth injury attorney can guide you to ensure you obtain the information and documents you will need to pursue a claim and receive the compensation your family deserves to cover medical expenses and special equipment.
+When you know, or even suspect, infant brain injury, an experienced birth injury attorney can guide you to ensure you obtain the information and documents you will need to pursue a claim and receive the compensation your family deserves to cover medical expenses and special equipment.
 You may also be able to receive compensation for your family’s pain and suffering.

-A skilled birth injury lawyer will review your case, interview you, investigate what happened, review medical records, speak with insurance companies, and pursue the at-fault parties.
+A skilled birth injury lawyer will review your case, investigate what happened, review medical records, speak with insurance companies, and pursue the at-fault parties.
 Hospitals, doctors, nurses, birthing centers, and other medical professionals may have caused your baby’s brain injury by their negligence or recklessness.
 The at-fault parties can be wholly or partially liable, meaning they will be required to provide compensation to you.